 If we’re taking the words of Zone of Truth and Soul of Deceit for exactly what they are, Soul of Deceit doesn’t even counter Zone of Truth.
 You can’t be compelled to tell the truth and you can’t lie, but everything in between is fair game.

-Sorry not sorry, but this is a dumpster-tier ability.
-I’d be less upset if it were acquired at a lower level, but while everyone else is enjoying their high-level abilities, the Mastermind gets… this…
+Sorry-not-sorry, but this is a dumpster-tier ability.
+I’d be less upset if it were acquired at a lower level, but while everyone else is enjoying their high-level features, the Mastermind gets… this garbage…

 I can’t help but imagine the Mastermind Rogue as Charlie Brown during Halloween at this point…